 Practitioner Concentration, Elementary Education Specialization (Job-Embedded Program)

-The MS in Teacher Education, Practitioner Concentration, Elementary Specialization is a fully online program for college graduates who are currently employed or seeking employment as non-licensed teachers.
+The MS in Teacher Education, Practitioner Concentration, Elementary Education Specialization is a fully online program for college graduates who are currently employed or seeking employment as non-licensed teachers.
 To complete the program and teacher licensure requirements, you must be hired by a local school district and complete a minimum of one year (10 months) of full-time teaching.

 |MS in Teacher Education, Practitioner Concentration, Elementary Education Specialization||Credit Hours|